William E. Colby Award Winner:

 “I am humbled by the distinction of being the 2015 William E Colby Award recipient.
 The Colby Award represents the highest caliber of works published in the United States since 1999.
 It is a privilege to have the book “Alvin York: A New Biography of the Hero of the Argonne” recognized worthy of this honor,” said Mastriano

 The award and honorarium will be presented at Norwich University during the 2015 Colby Military Writers’ Symposium at the “Meet the Authors” Dinner on April 9, 2015.

-"Alvin York: The New Biography of the Hero of the Argonne" written by COL. Douglas Mastriano is due for release in March 2014.
+"Alvin York: The New Biography of the Hero of the Argonne" written by COL. Douglas Mastriano was release last spring.